noodle-beans/noodle-beans.github.io/README.md

 Folders are bold and files are italic:
 - **comics**:
   - Comic jpeg files named in the form *comic0001.jpg*
-  - *Stripper.exe*: a piece of third party software I use to remove metadata from the images.
-I highly recommend it!
 - **editing**:
   - *titles.txt*: contains comic titles; one title per line
   - *descriptions.txt*: contains comic descriptions, seperated by 'tags' that look like #0001#